timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 has not yet been implemented in this program, so the brand and performance characteristics of the GPU installed in a given computer are largely irrelevant.

 Note also that UTR.exe requires considerable amount of RAM in order to run effectively.
-As a rough guide, the RAM should be able to hold simultaneously 3 x 3D single-precision arrays (with 4 byte size elements), each of the size equal to the 3D volume that is being reconstructed.
+As a rough guide, the RAM should be able to hold simultaneously 3 x 3D single-precision arrays (with 4 byte elements), each of the array having the dimensions of the 3D volume that is being reconstructed.
 For example, if the reconstructed 3D volume contains (1,024)^3 pixels, than each of the three arrays will occupy 4 GB and the required RAM size will be 12 GB.
 The number of input projection images does not affect this requirement.

 The Euler angle convention in this program corresponds to that in Heymann et al, Journal of Structural Biology 151 (2005) 196–207.
-They also correspond to the Euler angles in the "sister" forward-simulation MsctKirkland program (see ReadmeMsctKirkland for details).
+They also correspond to the Euler angles in the forward-simulation MsctKirkland program (see ReadmeMsctKirkland for details).

 Note that this program assumes the incident intensity to be uniform and equal to 1.0 at each pixel.
 In other words, input images for this program should already be flat-field corrected.
 Note that flat-field correction affects the noise and